Timi-Duban/timiwebsite/README.md

 - Use of **TypeScript** to avoid runtime errors
 - Use of **Tailwind** for styling
 - Use of **Lighthouse** to detect possible improvements
-- Full use of Next.js 13 optimizations for caching, linking and image rendering.
+- Full use of Next.js 13 optimizations for caching, linking and image rendering